Last fact-checked: 14 July 2020

 Breast augmentation and augmentation mammoplasty (informally known as a “boob job”) are the medical terms used to refer to surgery that reshapes or modifies the size of the breasts.

 The most common breast augmentation procedure involves the placement of implants to increase the size of the breasts.
-Other fat-grafting techniques are also used to increase size and change the shape.
+Other fat-grafting techniques are also used to increase the size and change the shape.

 To summarize, breast augmentation surgery is normally carried out to: